shadowhand/config/README.md

 [![License](https://img.shields.io/packagist/l/sinergi/config.svg?style=flat)](https://packagist.org/packages/sinergi/config)

 PHP configurations loading library.
 It is made to enable your application to have different configurations depending on the environment it is running in.
 For example, your application can have different configurations for unit tests, development, staging and production.

 A good practice would be to __not include__ your production or staging configurations in your version control.
-To do this, simply add a ``.gitignore`` file to your ``configs/environment`` directory with the following lines:
+To do this, Config supports [Dotenv](https://github.com/vlucas/phpdotenv).

 ```git
 *